Click on the Main Categories above to start your adventure.

 Nagel, J.J., Himle, D.P. & Papsdorf, J.D.
 (1989) Cognitive-Behavioural Treatment of Musical Performance Anxiety Psychology of Music 17 12-21

-Inquiry Into Cognitive Modulation of Performance Anxiety Council for Research
+Pedagogical Inquiry Into Cognitive Modulation of Performance Anxiety Council

 Robinson, D. (2000) 101 Key Ideas - Psychology London: Hodder and Stoughton